NeuronRobotics/nrjavaserial/README.md

 * Arm Cortex support (Gumstix).

-* Android Support (requires a rooted phone to access the serial hardware).
+* Android (3.x or lower, requires a rooted phone to access the serial hardware).

+    This feature is depricated by changes in Android permissions moving forward with 4.x

 * Single Makefile compile which simplifies the compilation of project binaries.